 - Odd Alewives Farm Brewery in Waldoboro takes the farm part of its name seriously, infusing herbs and flowers into various brews with a casual backyard for seating.

 - Fat Friar’s Meadery in Newcastle offers homespun mead brewed in the passionate owner’s basement.

 With the first settlers arriving more than 400 years ago, there are a lot of cemeteries.
 If you are a fan of old cemeteries, like I am, you may find yourself stopping at every turn.
 Some are postage stamp-sized historic plots, others may be sweeping waterfront expanses of lawns covered with headstones.
-Head to the Maine Old Cemetery Association to find them all along the way in MidCoast on your Maine travels!
+Head to the Maine Old Cemetery Association to find them all along the way!
 Two examples:

 - Sheepscot Cemetery in Newcastle along the Sheepscot River

 - Harrington Colonial Meetinghouse and cemetery between Bristol and Pemaquid dates back to about 1775.
 Graves nestle behind it and also across the road down to the Johns River.

 During my 2020 visit, museums everywhere in Maine remained mostly closed to the public due to COVID, although a few come highly recommended.
 I did happen upon one fascinating gem on my list below: